kobanyan/bullet-train-fish-theme/README.md

 theme.

 It currently shows:
-- Current Python virtualenv; when using Pyenv and no active virtualenv shows the current Python version the shell uses
+- Current Python virtualenv; when using Pyenv and no active virtualenv shows the current Python version the shell uses; version using asdf
-- Current Ruby version using chruby; version and gemset when on RVM or Rbenv
+- Current Ruby version using chruby or asdf; version and gemset when on RVM or Rbenv
-- Current Node.js version, through NVM (if present) or Node.js
+- Current Node.js version, through NVM (if present) or asdf or Node.js
 - Current Perl version using plenv
 - Git status
 - Timestamp